 Anu Koshal is a partner in our Toronto office.
 He represents leading corporations and financial institutions in significant tax disputes across the country.

-Anu has experience winning novel, precedent-setting cases on behalf of clients.
+Anu also takes on novel, precedent-setting cases on behalf of clients.
 He acted as counsel for the successful applicant in Canada Without Poverty v.
 Attorney General of Canada, 2018 ONSC 4147, a decision that struck down as unconstitutional a provision of the Income Tax Act that prohibited charities from engaging in non-partisan political speech.
 The Canadian Broadcasting Corporation described this case as a “landmark”, and a “David versus Goliath” win for the client.
-Anu was also counsel before the Supreme Court of Canada in Christine DeJong Medicine Professional Corp. v.
-DBDC Spadina Ltd., 2019 SCC 30, a case dealing with when a corporation can be liable for the conduct of a director.
-In that case, the Supreme Court expressly adopted the amendment to the law proposed by his team on behalf of their client.
+Anu is currently representing one of Canada’s largest charities in a constitutional challenge to an ongoing audit by the Canada Revenue Agency based on allegations of discriminatory and unequal treatment of minority charities during the audit process.

 - Anu Koshal and Colton Dennis, “Alta Energy Luxembourg, the GAAR, and the Principal Purpose Test for Tax Treaties”, Corporate Finance, Volume XXV, No. 1., 2022.